eManPrague/frui.ts/examples/complexdemo/docs/06-Style.md

 import { preventDefault, registerView, ViewComponent } from "@frui.ts/views";
 ```

 Add the handler here.
-Note that we must prevent the default event, otherwise, the page would reload.
+Note that we must prevent the default event, otherwise the page would reload.

 ```tsx
 <Form className="form-login" onSubmit={preventDefault(vm.login)}>
 ```

-Remove the handler and set type to submit
+Remove the handler and set the type to `submit`

 ```tsx
 <Button disabled={!vm.canLogin} type="submit">